mildred/actioncable-to-eventsource/README.md

             {
                 "type":       "connected" | "disconnected" | "rejected" | "received",
-                "chan_id":    a unique identifier for the ActionCable channel (maps to the identifier) "identifier": the ActionCable identifier {"channel": "", ...}
+                "session_id": the session identifier (omitted in long-poll as this is redundant) "chan_id":    a unique identifier for the ActionCable channel (maps to the identifier) "msg_id":     a unique id of the message "time":       message timestamp
+                "identifier": the ActionCable identifier {"channel": "", ...}
                 "message":    {...}
             }

 - POST `http://{host}/{events-id}`: Manipulates the EventSource session with requests, allowing to connect to ActionCable channels.
 The request body must be a JSON array containing one or more requests.

+  Query String parameters:

+    - `poll-queue` (default `32`): sets the queue size

   A request is a JSON object in the form of:

       - Subscribe requests: subscribe to an ActionCable channel